YorkUITInnovation/moodle-local_absence_request/student_user_guide_en.md

     - Follow up with individual course directors regarding specific missed assignments or assessments
     - Be prepared to discuss make-up work or alternative arrangements upon your return

-3. **Record Keeping**:
-    - Your absence request is stored in the system for the current academic year
-    - You can view your submitted requests by clicking on the "Alerts" icon (bell) in the top right corner of the main navigation bar.
-    - The system maintains a record of all notifications sent to course directors

 ### Best Practices for Students

 To effectively use the Absence Reporting system:

-1. **Submit Promptly**: Submit your request as soon as you know you'll be absent
+1. **Submit Promptly**: Report your absence as soon as you know you'll be absent
 2. **Be Accurate**: Ensure your absence dates are accurate and include all affected days
 3. **Follow Up**: Contact course directors directly about specific missed work after they receive the notification
 4. **Documentation**: Although not required for reporting an absence, keep any supporting documentation (medical notes, etc.) for your records